 Preventing hot spots centers around two things: preventing the initial scratch injury and keeping dogs cool and dry.

-In order to prevent your dog from scratching, dogs should be regularly treated against fleas and other itchy parasites such as lice and mites.
-Any allergies should be well controlled with medications and diet, and flare-ups treated by a vet as soon as possible.
+In order to prevent your dog from scratching, regularly treat against fleas and other itchy parasites such as lice and mites.
+Keep allergies well controlled with medications and diet, and flare-ups treated by a vet as soon as possible.
+If your dog has allergic itch and inflammation due to skin allergies, your vet may prescribe Apoquel, an oral tablet that provides fast, effective relief.
+It can be used for long-term maintenance or short-term therapy in dogs.

 Dogs with anal gland problems should have these treated, usually by emptying them and increasing fiber in the diet.